hallambaker/Mathematical-Mesh/Web/Guide/bookmark.md

 ````
->device auth Alice /bookmark
+>device auth Alice2 /bookmark
-ERROR - Object reference not set to an instance of an object.
+ERROR - The feature has not been implemented
 ````

 The new device now has access to the Bookmarks catalog: